 The man was last seen making a purchase of two expensive blankets at a curtain shop in New Rochelle on Oct.
 7. It is believed he traveled to Brewster from lower Westchester County via Metro-North.

 Anyone with information regarding this case is asked to contact the Bureau of Criminal Investigation by calling 845-677-7300 or 845-279-8656 and refer to SJS No. 3020193.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.